voncloft/Voncloft-OS/README.md

 - scripts: scripts I use and keep here for safe keeping
 - workbench: projects I untar and tar due to changes
 - working_on: get to it eventually, not as important as beta

+**Other:**
+- Everything in workbench is files that continuously get changed and tarballed for later
+- Everything in working_on/sort_later needs to be tested.
+- Will use a spare PC to test everything on or a virtual box